DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/Economics/2024-07-14-copula_garch_other_financial_models.md

 - Finance
 - Statistics
 - Quantitative Analysis
+- python
 seo_description: Explore key financial models, including Copula and GARCH, for quantitative analysis in finance, with applications in risk assessment and Python code examples.
 seo_title: Copula, GARCH, and Financial Models in Quantitative Analysis
 seo_type: article
 summary: This article delves into financial modeling techniques like Copula and GARCH, covering their theoretical foundations and practical applications in finance.
 tags:
 - Copula
 - Garch